-If you are trading a strategy with a fixed stop loss, this will be always at the same distance from your entry point.
-But if your strategy dictates you place your stop loss according to a specific set up, it is important to understand where to place the stop loss.
-In this case, remember that price will move almost freely between support and resistance levels, so you will want to place your stop-loss order at the opposite side of these levels, and avoid getting stopped out before the trade develops in your favor.
+If you are trading a strategy with a fixed stop loss, this will always be at the same distance from your entry point.
+But if your strategy dictates you place your stop loss according to a specific setup, it is important to understand where to place the stop loss.
+In this case, remember that price will move almost freely between support and resistance levels, so you will want to place your stop-loss order at the opposite side of these levels and avoid getting stopped out before the trade develops in your favor.
 See the image below for an example:

-In order to keep your losses small, you want to avoid risking more than 1.5% of your capital on any single trade.
+To keep your losses small, you want to avoid risking more than 1.5% of your capital on any single trade.
 Remember that losing trades are sometimes unavoidable, so you want to make sure you can recover from every single loss relatively quickly.

-So now you know where you will place your stop loss BEFORE entering a trade, and you know how to calculate lot size, so make sure you don’t risk more than 1.5% on a single trade.
+Now you know where you will place your stop loss BEFORE entering a trade, and you know how to calculate lot size, so make sure you don’t risk more than 1.5% on a single trade.

 For example, let’s suppose you are trading on a $10,000 account.